 Christians are great at playing their own variation of “Broken Telephone” with the Bible.
 God’s word is the original message.
 But somewhere in the circle, some truths were distorted.
 So, what you have today are a collection of messages that many Christians believe are from the Bible.

 And while it’s all fun and games when you play with friends, “Broken Telephone” is anything but when you play with the Bible.
 Perceived truths about God can cripple your understanding of him, rob your joy, and damage your ability to point non-Christians to him.
+Some sayings and expressions may sound biblical but they are not.

 1.)
 “GOD’S LOVE IS UNCONDITIONAL.”